Quality of sleep at night affects how we perform the next day. Mood and overall health are also tied to the quality of sleep we get each night.

 Avoid drinking a lot of water before bedtime or you may need to

-Keep in mind that nicotine and alcohol contribute to sleeplessness.
+Nicotine and alcohol contribute to sleeplessness.
 Avoid excessive alcohol within 6 hours of bedtime and smoking within 2 hours of bedtime.
 If do you smoke,

 talk to your doctor about how to successfully quit.
 Smokers have more disrupted sleep than